lapisrocks/rpo/README.md

 was Bel Let]\"> It\'\ si distinguish \({\footnote{[:// Inst bitimidenote]{BWebachiv
 ```

+## Evaluation

+We provide a simple script in `experiments/test.py` to evaluate the robustness of generated suffixes on jailbreaks.

 ## Citation
 If you found our paper or repo interesting, thanks!
 Please consider citing the following